wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/QuickStartDemos.md

 ### Demo 11 (Virgin Moodle install)

-1. Follow the all the pre-requisite steps above
+1. Follow the all the pre-requisite at the top of this page
-2. To install a virgin moodle deployment change the following additional values in your Stackscript
+2. Once the pre-requisite steps are all followed, also alter the following settings in your Stackscript:

 >     "The number (1, 2 or 3) of the template you are using" to "1"
 >     "The Display name for your website e.g. My Demo Website" to "My Moodle Demo"